 T Ball/JK hand

-THE first, a handwriting scan.
+HE first, a handwriting scan.
 Also includes some hiragana.
 Friendly and open, but rather incomplete.

 Download T ball